aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-md/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OFT to MD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word MD format.
+<h2>Why to Convert OFT to MD</h2>

+Python developers often need to convert Outlook OFT files to Microsoft Word MD format.
+OFT files are Outlook templates used to create emails with predefined content and formatting.
+MD files are Microsoft Word documents that can be edited and shared with others.
+Converting OFT to MD allows developers to access the content of the email template and make changes to it.

+<h2>How Aspose.Total Helps for OFT to MD Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help developers automate the conversion process.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are specifically designed to convert OFT to MD.
+The process is simple and straightforward, and can be completed in two steps.

+The first step is to load the OFT file using Aspose.Email for Python via .NET and render it into HTML.
+This will allow the content of the email template to be accessed and manipulated.
+The second step is to load the converted HTML using Aspose.Words for Python via .NET and save it into the desired MD format.
+This will allow the content to be edited and shared with others.

+Aspose.Total for Python via .NET is a powerful and reliable tool for converting OFT to MD.
+It is easy to use and provides a quick and efficient way to convert OFT files to MD format.
+It is a great choice for Python developers who need to convert OFT to MD.

 {{% /blocks/products/pf/feature-page-summary %}}